cvyl/EU-Roblox-Account-Generator/README.md

 - **Name length:** Specify the number of characters you want in the Username.

 3. Click the "Create Accounts" button to start the process of creating Roblox accounts.
 The program will automatically create accounts and save the account data in the "Account.txt" file.

-4. If you need additional information or require assistance, you can click the "Help" button to view usage guidelines.

-5. If you wish to join our Discord community for discussions and information exchange, click the "DISCORD" button to join our Discord server.

 ## Additional Notes